karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** List of names of additional middleware you want the karma server to use.
 Middleware will be used in the order listed.

-You must have installed the middleware via a plugin/framework (either inline or via NPM).
+You must have installed the middleware via a plugin/framework (either inline or via npm).
 Additional information can be found in [plugins].

 The plugin must provide an express/connect middleware function (details about this can be found in [the Express docs](http://expressjs.com/guide/using-middleware.html).
 An example of custom inline middleware is shown below.